FoodStats/EasyEats/README.md

  3.domain expertise oriented tokenisation of estimation of nutrition content for language model being used.Lot of scope in the fine tuning of LLM based data generation.

  4.Suggestion on the model itself.
-Domain experts based utility functions finetuning
+Domain experts based utility functions finetuning.

+ 5. Introducing a long term time series component

- 5.Further testing and implementation of results with real users.
+ 6.Further testing and implementation of results with real users.